Table of contents

 White oil is a popular solution to address pests.
 Neem oil is also a great organic way to keep pests at bay.

-Growing Lemongrass in Pots
+Lemongrass Growing in Pots

 It is quite easy to grow this herb in pots.
 So the first decision you need to make is the size of the pot, and that will depend on how much lemongrass you want to grow.